-I decided to add my weekly church notes to the blog!
-I’ll mash them together for a monthly update on my church services.
+I decided to add my church notes to the blog!
+I’ll mash them together for an update on my church services every once in awhile.
 Amen!

 We used to have two services P.C.
 (Pre COVID) but now we have one.
 Our church restarted in-person services on July 26th and people are encouraged to make reservations online since the church needs to keep their numbers down.
 Overall, I think they’re doing a great job of doing everything they can in this crazy corona period.

 What are you doing for fellowship?
 Do you attend church in person or watch online?
 Do you have bible study video chats or other ways to connect?
 It’s such a strange time and I’m not sure how we’ll all look back on this era.
 Did we take it too far?
 We’re we suppressing our immune systems?
 Were we not doing enough?
 Were we being reckless?

 I don’t think anyone will look back super fondly on the year 2020.